Skip to main content

 Ready to Meet Our Ghosts?

-Book your stay and experience The Red Lady and other supernatural activity firsthand.
+Book your stay and experience The Gambling Ghost of Room 18 and the other spirits firsthand.
 Many guests report paranormal encounters during their visits.